suman007dotcom/python-oops/README.md

 # python-oops
-i practise python OOPS from begginer level exercise to concept based.
+i practise python OOPS from begginer level exercise to concept based.- Exercises are in master branch